RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #526

+I spent a bit of time writing out a really long Twitter thread of the cool things I will be able to do with Rampant with ALL of this training data.
+This is absolutely a big deal and I can't wait to show people the power.

 ## #524, #525

 Since I've been logging my guesses from chat messages I realized I was able to